sbernasek/flyqma/docs/_sources/contact.rst.txt

 ==========

-*NU FlyEye Clones* is co-developed by the `Amaral <https://amaral.northwestern.edu/>`_ and `Bagheri <http://bagheri.northwestern.edu/>`_ labs in the Department of Chemical and Biological Engineering at Northwestern University.
+The **NU FlyEye** platform is co-developed by the `Amaral <https://amaral.northwestern.edu/>`_ and `Bagheri <http://bagheri.northwestern.edu/>`_ labs in the Department of Chemical and Biological Engineering at Northwestern University.
+Please feel free to contact us via email with any questions regarding the platform and its applications.

-For questions regarding *NU FlyEye Clones* or any other component of the *NU FlyEy* suite, please feel free to contact us via email.